klutt/debug-small-c-programs/README.md

 Very underrated tool.
 Execute the code in your head and write values for variabels at different states.
 If using pointers and arrays, draw boxes and arrows.

+## Rubber duck

+Get a rubber duck or an arbitrary object of the same intelligence as a rubber duck.
+Explain the problem and the code for the duck.
+It's quite likely that you will suddenly realize the problem.
+If that does not happen, explain again in more detail.
+Try to make the rubber duck understand.
+Since the rubber duck isn't very smart, your explanations need to be very basic.
+A friend, collegue or partner can be a splendid rubber duck.

 ## Use a debugger